 Saul receives written permission from the High Priest to search in Damascus' synagogues for those who believe Jesus is the Messiah.
 His mission is to arrest Christians then bring them to Jerusalem for trial (Acts 9:1-2).
-Accompanied by several others he travels to Damascus.
-As he approaches the city a bright light appears (Acts 9:3-4).
-Jesus' booming voice then says: "Saul, Saul, why do you persecute me?"
-(Acts 9:4, NIV)
+Accompanied by a few others he travels to the city of Damascus.
+As he draws near the city a bright light appears (Acts 9:3-4).
+Jesus' booming voice then asks WHY Saul is persecuting him!
+(Acts 9:4).

-Saul is struck blind and led into Damascus by his traveling companions.
-Three days later Jesus inspires a disciple named Ananias to visit and heal him of his blindness.
-After he is healed Saul is baptized and receives God's Holy Spirit.
+Saul, who has now be made blind, is taken to Damascus by those traveling with him.
+After a three-day period Jesus inspires Ananias to visit Saul and heal his blindness.
+After being healed Saul is baptized Ananias and receives the gift of God's Spirit.
 (Acts 9:4-18).
 He stays in Damascus and powerfully preaches the gospel.
 After learning of the plot against his life he flees the city at night by having Christians lower him down a gate wall using a basket!
 Once out of the city he travels to Arabia.

 Map location #2 - Spring 33 A.D. to Spring 36 A.D.

 In Arabia, apostle Paul is personally taught by Jesus Christ for the span of 3 years.
 Paul does not discuss this event until he writes the book of Galatians in late Spring of 53 A.D.